I remember when I first brought my guinea pigs home for the first time.

 You can get storage cube grids at most big box stores, and corrugated plastic can be found at sign shops or online.

-In my opinion, C&C habitats make the best setup for guinea pigs, so definitely consider using one!
+In my opinion, C&C habitats make the best guinea pig cage setup, so definitely consider using one!

 Using cube grids and Coroplast is one of the best ways to create your own cage, but you can also select other materials.